Prevent Falls at Home Before They Happen

 Why Fall Prevention Is More Than Just Products

-Grab bars, railings, lighting, and other safety features can help — but only when they are planned intentionally.
+Grab bars, railings, lighting, and other safety features only work when they are placed intentionally and designed around how a person actually moves through the home.

 Not sure what changes would actually make your home safer?